 Supervisory Responsibilities: None

 To Apply: Please email your resume and a cover letter in one PDF outlining your interest and fit for the position to Yesenia Camacho-Bautista.
 Please title your email and the PDF with this naming convention: Your last name – COMMUNITY ORGANIZER.
 In your cover letter, please don’t restate information we’ll find in your resume.
 Tell us why this opportunity lights your fire and why you would be a solid addition to the Arts Council Santa Cruz County team.
 We won’t review applications without a cover letter.We plan to fill this position by November 15.
 Applications will be accepted on a rolling basis until an offer is made.

 - Outreach & Engagement 50%

 - Initiate and steward public relationships with stakeholders based on trust, interdependence, and action.
-Stakeholders include artists already connected to ACSCC as well as new creatives, new and existing non-profit organizational partners, private and public partners and individual leaders as well as non-arts sector collaborators.
+Stakeholders include artists, non-profit partners, private and public partners, individual leaders

 - Conduct direct outreach to encourage participation in arts and cultural happenings, advocacy opportunities, and leadership roles